-An evening (and a podcast!) of people sharing a true story for an audience
+An evening (and a podcast!) of people sharing true stories for an audience and hearing about each others’ adventures or misadventures while sipping a beer and pondering life in Israel.

 It’s an evening to hear about each others’ adventures or misadventures while sipping a beer and pondering life in the holy land.

 Pitch us a story and tell it to the audience or come and listen.
-Admission is free, with a one drink minimum!
+Admission is free, with a one drink minimum (for non-storytellers)!

 What are we looking for?